RodMech/Basket_Pricing/README.md

 ![](images/b3.PNG)

+**2. Compare prices to a traditional numerical solver such as Monte-Carlo, Finite Difference or any other methodology you may deem applicable.**

 In a second time we produced results using Monte carlo simulations applied on test data .
 And we deduced a comparison of times between the two approaches .
 From  our experiment : with 10 000 data points and with 3000 data points on the test set the Neural network model needs  0.12 seconds to run and the MC algorithm needs 9.85 seconds to run.
 So Neural Networks are pretty much faster than MC solver especially when our data set increases.

+**3.Compare to the case of 1 asset**

+In the case of 1 asset we reduce the correlation matrix to one dimension, previously it was initialized randomly and we can use same model.

 # Further Work :